Zara-class cruiser (1879): Design

 Pöck decided that the new vessel should incorporate the twin-screw, 15-knot requirement from the Schiffbau-Kommission proposal.
 On 30 January, Shipbuilding Engineer Andressen began working on the projet, which at that time included a pair of 24 cm guns in an armored casemate.
 Pöck pointed out that the ship should not include heavy guns, and that two 12 cm guns without armor would be sufficient; the only armor the ship was to have was a curved protective deck.
 Andressen prepared three more designs, as seen in the table below.

 Pöck rejected all of Andressen's proposals, since none of them incorporated the characteristics specified in the March 1875 meeting.
 Romako took over the design process in 1878, and prepared the design for Zara, construction of which began on 1 August that year.
-Romako based his design on the German Zieten, though the German vessel was significantly faster than the Zara class, in part owing to the fact that Zieten had a longer, finer hull and was more lightly built.
+Romako based his design on the German Zieten, though the German vessel was significantly faster than the Zara class, in part because Zieten had a longer, finer hull and was more lightly built.
 In addition, the engines and boilers used in Zara and her sister ships could not tolerate as high a pressure as those in Zieten, and their boilers consumed coal excessively.